 Another plus for this ferry is the great internet they provide free of charge.
 So once you’ve taken some great photos of the views, you can immediately share them with your friends.

-- Return bus tickets from Athens to the port of Kilini cost approx. €45 (at time of writing)
+- Return bus tickets from Athens to the port of Kyllini cost approx. €45 (at time of writing)

-- Return ferry tickets on Levante Ferries from Kilini to Zakynthos cost approx. €16 (at time of writing – and it’s well worth it, considering the luxury of the ship!)
+- Return ferry tickets on Levante Ferries from Kyllini to Zakynthos cost approx. €16 (at time of writing – and it’s well worth it, considering the luxury of the ship).